Gyurus/conky-system-set/README.md

-# conkyset.sh is a script to download and set up some conky eyecandy
-# conkyset.sh

 **conkyset.sh** is a simple Bash script to automate the installation and setup of Conky with a custom configuration on Linux systems.

 ## Features